ktenzer/openshift-on-openstack-123/README.md

 # Pre-requisites
 * Working OpenStack deployment.
 Tested is OpenStack 12 & 13 (Pike & Queens) using RDO.
 * RHEL 7 image.
-Tested is RHEL 7.4.
+Tested is RHEL 7.4, 7.5, 7.6.
-* An openstack ssh key for accessing instances.
+* An openstack ssh key for accessing instances (Default /root/admin.pem, can be overridden).
 * A provider (public) network with at least two or three available floating ips.
 * A service (internal) network
 * A router configured with the public network as gateway and internal network as interface.